 You presumably have rice and grains in a particular spot in your pantry.
-And haven’t given it much thought; milled vs unmilled grain, bleached vs unbleached rice.
+And, haven’t given it much thought; milled vs unmilled grain, bleached rice vs unbleached.
 Are rice and grains the same?
-Or you know something about brown rice nutrients and are glad that your body benefits from the protein in brown rice.
+Or, you know something about brown rice nutrients and are glad that your body benefits from how much protein is in brown rice.
 If you are like most of us, you probably avoided white rice and checked the rice rankings for the perfect brand.
 Of course, you’ve heard about the benefits of ancient grains.
 But, what are ancient grains?
 Here, we’ll talk about rice and grains: the good, bad, and the worst.
 So if you are on a plant-based diet and feeling accomplished, remember that not all plant-based meals are as healthy.
 Let’s dig in…

 Benefits of rice and grains

 As we begin, bear in mind that rice is a grain product.
 Grains contain complex carbohydrates, some key vitamins, and minerals.
 But, the distance from the grain plant in the field to the grain on your plate makes all the difference.
 This is where grains get such terms as ancient grains, milled vs unmilled grains, whole grains, etc. Explains the rationale behind how much protein is in brown rice.